×

 If you have not spent a lot of time in Tela, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tela depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tela for an extended period, buying a home may be a good investment, as it can provide stability, the opportunity to build equity, and potential appreciation in property value.
 Additionally, owning a home allows you to customize and make improvements to the property.
 On the other hand, renting a home in Tela may be a better option if you are unsure about your long-term plans or if you prefer the flexibility to move easily.
 Renting also allows you to avoid the responsibilities and costs associated with homeownership, such as maintenance, repairs, and property taxes.
 Furthermore, renting may be more affordable in the short term, as it typically requires a smaller upfront investment compared to purchasing a home.
-Ultimately, you should carefully consider your financial situation, lifestyle preferences, and long-term goals before deciding whether to buy or rent a home in Tela, Honduras," said one expat in Tela.
+Ultimately, you should carefully consider your financial situation, lifestyle preferences, and long-term goals before deciding whether to buy or rent a home in Tela, Honduras," remarked one expat who made the move to Tela.

 What should I pack when moving to Tela?